signetlabdei/lorawan/USAGE.md

 to perform simulations of a [LoRaWAN](http://www.lora-alliance.org/technology "LoRa Alliance") network.

-This version has been modified to implement a traffic generator for the [Chirpstack server stack](https://www.chirpstack.io/ "ChirpStack, open-source LoRaWAN® Network Server").
+This version has been modified to implement a traffic emulator for the [Chirpstack server stack](https://www.chirpstack.io/ "ChirpStack, open-source LoRaWAN® Network Server").

 [Original repository](https://github.com/signetlabdei/lorawan "LoRaWAN ns-3 module").

 [API documentation](https://signetlabdei.github.io/lorawan-docs/html/index.html) (not up to date with this fork).

-[Module Documentation](https://signetlabdei.github.io/lorawan-docs/models/build/html/lorawan.html) (currently not up to date).
+[Module Documentation](https://signetlabdei.github.io/lorawan-docs/models/build/html/lorawan.html) (currently not up to date with the original module).

 ## Getting started ##

 ### Prerequisites ###

-If not already, install the `curl` package in your linux distribution.
+If not already, install the `libcurl` library in your linux distribution.

 To run simulations using this module, you will need to install ns-3, and clone this repository inside the `contrib` directory: